LockVox/LVAudioSession/README.md

 4. [JRTPLIB](https://github.com/j0r1/JRTPLIB)

 ## Rights and Liscences
-As this project is intended to be integrated into LockVox, it therefore has to be fully open source and GNU compliant
+As this project is intended to be integrated into LockVox, it therefore has to be fully open source and GPL compliant